 Cut-Off Voltage

-Cut-off voltage is the minimum voltage at which the battery is fully discharged.
+Cut-off voltage refers to the minimum voltage at which the battery is considered fully discharged.
 For lithium-ion batteries, this is often around 3.0 volts.
+Monitoring this voltage ensures that the battery remains within the optimal voltage range and contributes to better battery performance and longevity.

 Part 4.
 Factors affecting battery nominal voltage